mravendi/mravendi.github.io/_posts/cvoverview.md

 ### Multi-object Segmentation
 On the other hand, in multi-object segmentation, we are interested in automatically outlining the boundaries of multiple target objects in an image.
 The boundaries of objects in an image are usually defined by a segmentation mask that's the same size as the image.
-In the segmentation mask, all the pixels that belong to a target object are labeled the same based on a pre-defined labeling.
-For instance, in the following screenshot, you can see a sample image with two types of target: babies and chairs.
+In the segmentation mask, all the pixels that belong to a target object are labeled the same based on pre-defined labeling.
+For instance, in the following screenshot, you can see a sample image with two types of targets: babies and chairs.

 ![MultiClass](/images/cv_overview/msegmentation.png)